VitoPhW/Angular-Personal-Project/README.md

 -    All products view.
 -    Filter products list.
 -    Change order of products list.
--    List of products separated by pages.
+-    List of products separated by pages (pagination).
--    Open product details.
+-    View product details.
 -    Like/unlike product.
 -    View which products are liked by customer or other user.
 -    View who liked particular product.